hemantku101/Java_Workspace/OOPS Concepts/bin/basics/Answer.md

 an object?
 If something does not really exist, then it is not an object.
 For example, our thoughts, imagination, plans, ideas etc., are not objects, because they do not physically exist.

--Difference between class and an object
+- Difference between class and an object
 - A class is a model for creating objects and does not exist physically.
 An object is any thing that exists physically.
 Both the class and objects contain variables and methods.

--ii)Encapsulation:-
+- ii)Encapsulation:-
 Encapsulation is a mechanism where the data (variables) and the code (methods) that act on the data will bind together.
 For Example, if we take a class, we write the variables and methods inside the class.
 Thus, class is binding them together.
 So class is an example for encapsulation.

--iii)Abstraction:-
+- iii)Abstraction:-
 There may be a lot of data, a class contains and the user does not need the entire data.The user requires only some part of the avaliable data.
-In this case, wecan hie the unnecessary data from the user and expose only that is of interest to user.
+In this case, we can hide the unnecessary data from the user and expose only that is of interest to user.
 This is called abstraction.

--iv)Inheritance:-
+- iv)Inheritance:-
 It creates new classes from existing classes, so that the new classes will acquire all the fratures of the existing classes is called Inheritance.

--v)Polymorphism:-
+- v)Polymorphism:-
-The word 'polymorphism' came from two Greek words'poly' meaning 'many' and 'morphos' meaning 'forms'.
+The word 'polymorphism' came from two Greek words 'poly' meaning 'many' and 'morphos' meaning ' forms'.
 Thus, polymorphism represents the ability to assume several different forms.
-In programming, we can use a single variable to refer to objects of different types and thus, using that variable we can call the methods of the diffrent objects.
+In programming, we can use a single variable to refer to objects of different types and thus, using that variable we can call the methods of the different objects.
   Thus a method call can perform different tasks depending on the type of the object.

+# What is the difference between Interface and Abstract class?
+- Interface cannot hold blocks and Constructors,but abstract class can hold both blocks and constructors.
+In Interfaces "abstract" keyword is not mandatory to declare abstract methods,but "abstract" keyword is mandatory in abstract classes to declare abstract methods. methods in interfaces are automatically abstract,but methods in abstract classes are automatically concrete methods.
+Variables in interfaces are automatically static and final, but Variables in AbstractClasses are user choice

 # 1)What is hash code?